A Quiet Place: Plot

 Sightless aliens with sharp hearing and impenetrable armored skin have taken over the planet and killed most of the human population.
-The Abbott family – father Lee, mother Evelyn, deaf daughter Regan, and sons Marcus and Beau – live on their isolated farm in the middle of a forest in upstate New York, and have survived by taking precautions such as laying sand paths to avoid stepping on crunching leaves and using American Sign Language when communicating.
+The Abbott family – father Lee, mother Evelyn, deaf daughter Regan, and sons Marcus and Beau – live on their isolated farm in the middle of a forest in Millbrook, New York, and have survived by taking precautions such as laying sand paths to avoid stepping on crunching leaves and using American Sign Language when communicating.

-When the family goes into the nearby town for supplies, Beau finds a toy Space Shuttle, but Lee makes him leave it behind due to the noise it would make if powered on.
-As they are getting ready to leave, Regan returns it without its batteries, but Beau takes them without anyone noticing.
-While walking back home, Beau activates it, which starts making noise.
+When the family goes into the nearby town for supplies, Beau finds a toy Space Shuttle, but Lee takes out the batteries and makes Beau leave it behind due to the noise it would make if powered on.
+As they are getting ready to leave, Regan returns the toy to Beau without its batteries, but Beau takes the batteries without anyone noticing.
+While walking back home, Beau activates the toy, which starts making noise.
 Almost immediately, Beau is killed by a nearby alien before Lee can reach him.
-Regan suffers terrible guilt thereafter, which she hides from her parents, although Marcus is aware of it.
+Regan suffers terrible guilt after Beau's death.
+She hides her feelings of guilt from her parents, although Marcus is aware of them.

 Over a year after Beau's death, Evelyn is pregnant with a fourth child.
+Lee is trying to build a working hearing aid for Regan, but can't master the electronics; the attempt causes a high-pitched noise, but does not improve hearing.
 Marcus reluctantly goes fishing with Lee while Regan, upset that she cannot go, visits Beau's grave.
-While the rest of the family is gone, Evelyn goes into labor.
+While the rest of the family is away, Evelyn goes into labor.
 While heading to the basement, she accidentally steps on an upright nail and drops a photo frame, alerting a nearby alien which enters the house.
 Struggling to stay silent amidst the pain, Evelyn flips a switch in the basement, turning the surrounding lights around the house red.
-The alien enters the basement soon after, but Evelyn distracts it with the loud clicks of an egg timer and escapes upstairs.
-Upon returning to the farm and seeing the red lights, Marcus and Lee lure the alien out of the house by lighting off fireworks, allowing Evelyn to safely give birth to her baby.
+The alien enters the basement soon after, but Evelyn distracts it by setting off an egg timer and escapes upstairs.
+Upon returning to the farm and seeing the red lights, Lee instructs Marcus to lure the alien out of the house by lighting off fireworks, allowing Evelyn to safely give birth to her baby.

 Regan, seeing the fireworks, runs back to the house.
 Lee enters the house armed with a shotgun and finds the baby and Evelyn, then brings them into a hiding spot under the floor in the barn outside.
 The baby cries, and a creature enters the barn.
 The alien fails to find the source of the noise, but breaks some water pipes.
 Evelyn wakes up in the flooded hideout with the alien still inside and hides behind the falling water to mask her and the baby's sound.